Want to Build a Website in 2019? Here’s Your Game Plan

 Collect Email Addresses

 You can’t send any mail if you don’t know where it’s going.
 But don’t be spammy and shady about it; create opt-in forms directly on your site inviting visitors to subscribe.
-Try offering something in exchange for an email address, such as a discount off of a first purchase or access to a free ebook.
+Try offering something in exchange for an email address, such as a discount off a first purchase or access to a free ebook.

 Create an Email Newsletter